ilpropheta/PPL-Agents/README.md

 }
 ```

 In this case, `vals` keeps on receiving values but nobody dequeue them!
 It could be a problem.
-Probably the best approach is to link buffers in advance and then unlink them when the agent is terminated, but sometimes you could not do this.
+Probably the best approach is to link buffers in advance and then unlink them when the agent is terminated, but sometimes you are not able to do this.
 So, `AsyncConsumer` uses a trick that consists in linking `m_buffer` with an internal `overwrite_buffer`:

 ```cpp
 catch (const StopFromInsideConsumerException&)